qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single click.

-.. note:: With the |selectPolygon| :sup:`Select Features by Polygon` tool, it is possible to use an existing polygon for the selection.
+.. note:: With the |selectPolygon| :sup:`Select Features by Polygon` tool, it is possible to use an existing polygon to select overlapping features.
    Right-click in the polygon and choose it from the context menu that shows a list of all the polygons that contain the clicked point.